davidtstill/Sentiment_Analysis_DJIA/README.md

 ![alt text](Images/lstm_class_2.png)

-# LSTM Model Performance
+# LSTM RNN Model Performance
 Both of the models performed poorly.
 The accuracy was only 0.49 in Model 1 and 0.50 in Model 2.
-Both models were clearly overfit; the training data performed well and the test data performed poorly.

-Clearly neither of these models would be appropiate to use in an actual trading scenario.
+Both models were clearly overfit; the models were performing too well on the training data and performing very poorly on the testing data.
+In other words, the models were picking up the noise or random fluctuations in the training data but these concepts did not apply to new data.
+In Model 2 the loss per iteration was increasing over time when in fact we were hoping for the exact opposite.

+Despite varying the architecture considerably in both models they are clearly both not appropiate for any actual stock trading scenario.

 # Random Forest Model Evaluation: